hakan-demirli/FQ-Control-Center/hps/README.md

 - 5.12.12 >= QT >= 5.5.0
 - QT Creator == 5.0.2

+## How to Deploy
+- Copy OpenCV shared libraries into a folder.
+In this case its the plugins folder.
+And export it.
+    - ```export LD_LIBRARY_PATH=/root/fq_control_center/plugins```
+- Select display.
+    - ```export DISPLAY=:0```
+- Run the app.
+    - ```./fq_control_center```

+## FAQ
 - **glibc?**
-    DE10-Nano default image is Ubuntu 18.04 which has glibc  2.27.
+    DE10-Nano default image is Ubuntu 18.04 which is shipped with glibc 2.27.
 This prevents any program that is compiled higher glibc version from running.
 - **Can I use a new version of OpenCV?**
     No, Tracker contrib modules are deprecated.
 If you do you have to edit the code to accomodate legacy libraries.
-- **Why did you use OpenCV plot library rather than QTCharts?**
+- **Why did you choose OpenCV plot library rather than QTCharts?**
     QT version of precompiled libraries from Terasic is 5.5.1 and QTCharts introduced in QT 5.7.
 And no, I didn't bother to rebuild QT.
 - **QT Creator?
 Why can't I use CLI qmake?**
-    You can but I haven't tried so I don't suggest.
+    You can but I haven't tried so I don't suggest it.
+Also, new versions of QT was a bit wonky.
-- **Why did you use DNN for object detection?
+- **Why did you choose DNN for object detection?
 Why not HOG?**
     For some reason both accuracy and performance of HOG was worse than DNN.
-- **Why not use Tensorflow or Pytorch for DNN inference.
+- **Why did not you use Tensorflow or Pytorch for DNN inference.
 Why OpenCV?**
     I haven't tried pytorch.
 Tensorflow was slower than OpenCV.
 - **How did you decide on DNN model**
     It was the fastest one that is also compatible with OpenCV DNN inference.